katzer/cordova-plugin-printer/README.md

 ```

 ### Find out if printing is available on the device
-The device his printing capabilities can be reviewed through the `printer.isServiceAvailable` interface.
+The device his printing capabilities can be reviewed through the `printer.isAvailable` interface.
 You can use this function to hide print functionality from users who will be unable to use it.<br>
 The method takes a callback function, passed to which is a boolean property.
 Optionally you can assign the scope in which the callback will be executed as a second parameter (default to *window*).